chrisxfire/chrisxfire.github.io/content/notes/itil-4/technical-management-practices/Infrastructure and platform management Practice Guide.md

 ## 4.2 Organizational structures and teams
 Infrastructure and platform management specialists often form a dedicated team (or teams).
 However, in some organizations they are included in product teams and focused on infrastructure solutions supporting respective products.
 Regardless of the organizational solution, it is important to maintain shared view and responsibility across infrastructure and product teams.

-<table><tbody><tr><td><strong>Key message</strong></td></tr><tr><td><p>Rigid boundaries between “application development” and “production” (sometimes called programmers and operators) are counterproductive.
+*Key message*: Rigid boundaries between “application development” and “production” (sometimes called programmers and operators) are counterproductive.
 This is especially true if the segregation of responsibilities and classification of ops as a cost centre leads to power imbalances or discrepancies in esteem or pay</p><p>(…) Ideally, both product development and SRE teams should have a holistic view of the stack—the frontend, backend, libraries, storage, kernels, and physical machine—and no team should jealously own single components.
 It turns out that you can get a lot more done if you “blur the lines”11 and have SREs instrument JavaScript, or product developers qualify kernels: knowledge of how to make changes and the authority to do so are much more widespread, and incentives to jealously guard any particular function are removed.”</p><p>This quote from “The Site Reliability Workbook” by Google refers specifically to SRE teams.
-However, it is valid for any other approach to infrastructure and platform management.</p></td></tr></tbody></table>
+However, it is valid for any other approach to infrastructure and platform management.

 The infrastructure and platform management practice needs to allow for organization variations while ensuring some level of consistency across infrastructure teams.
 The teams may be split by geography, type of technology, or business service.
 Having an overall structure to manage practice changes and communication is important to keep the overall service functioning in an optimal manner.
 This may be done with an overall governance group or through representation in an infrastructure committee.